casangi/casadocs/docs/api/configuration.rst

 The following parameters can be set in the configuration file.
 Finer control over telemetry can also be set in the configuration file, as described `here <../notebooks/usingcasa.ipynb#Information-Collection>`__.

-- *datapath*              : list of paths where CASA should search for runtime data
+- *datapath*              : list of paths where CASA should search for data subdirectories
-- *rundata*               : location of required runtime data, takes precedence over datapath for this data
+- *rundata*               : location of required runtime measures data, takes precedence over location(s) in datapath list
 - *logfile*               : log file path/name
 - *nologfile*             : do not create a log file when True, default False.
 If *nologfile* is true, then any *logfile* value is ignored and there is no log file.
 - *log2term*              : print log output to terminal when True (in addition to any logfile and CASA logger), default False